Get Your Property Plan →

 There's always that one section.
 You water it, treat it, replace it — and it still dies.
 Nobody's taken the time to figure out if it's a shade issue, a soil problem, bad irrigation coverage, or just the wrong grass for that part of your yard.
 You're tired of guessing and paying for the same dead spot twice.

 Lumpy seams.
 Patches that never filled in.
 Brown spots three weeks after install.
 It's not the grass — it's the process that skipped the prep, grading, soil amendments, and rolling.
-This is the step most installers and contractors rush or skip entirely — and it's the one that determines whether your lawn thrives or dies.
+This is the step most installers and contractors rush or skip — and it's the one that determines whether your lawn thrives or dies.
 We don't cut corners because we're the ones maintaining it after.

 Empire Zoysia